Dads (2013 TV series): Casting

 Casting announcements began in January 2013, with Brenda Song first to be cast in the role of Veronica, Warner and Eli's odd assistant.
 Tommy Dewey was the next actor cast in the series as Warner, Eli's work partner and married father of two, whose father Crawford moves in with him.
 Peter Riegert was then added to the cast in the role of David, Eli's father, who abandoned Eli and his mother when he was five, and is now trying to rebuild their relationship.
 In mid-March, Martin Mull joined the series as Crawford, Warner's father, a man who's always been the bane of Warner's existence.
 Tonita Castro followed in the role of Edna, Eli's hard-drinking, outspoken maid.
 Seth Green and Erin Pineda were the last actors cast in the series.
 Green signed on to play the remaining lead role of Eli, a man who hasn't grown up but who built a successful video game business with Warner.
 Pineda joined the series as Camilla, Warner's wife with whom he has a four-year-old son and one-year-old daughter.
 In late March, it was announced that Vanessa Lachey would replace Erin Pineda in the role of Warner's wife, Camilla.
 In April, Giovanni Ribisi replaced Tommy Dewey as Warner after the taping of the pilot.

-Cancellation
+Release

 On May 7, 2014, Fox canceled the series after one season before the final episode aired on July 16, 2014.
+The series premiered in Australia on Eleven on May 18, 2014.